-- Order picker forklifts: these forklifts are designed to elevate employees to a higher level to retrieve SKUs.
+- Electric Order picker forklifts: these forklifts are designed to elevate employees to a higher level to retrieve SKUs.

-- RFID or barcode scanners: modern warehouses generally add RFID or barcodes to each SKU.
+- RFID readers or barcode scanners: modern warehouses generally add RFID or barcodes to each SKU.
 This makes it easy to locate and retrieve SKUs from different shelves.
 Employees scan each item as it’s picked.
 This reduces errors in order picking.

 Apart from that, you will also require:

-- Dock boards and plates
+- Dock boards and container ramps

 - Wheel chocks

 - Dock seals